A Dictionary of Graphcore Terminology

 See also IPU-Fabric.

-- Global batch
+- Global batch size

 The number of samples that contribute to a weight update across all replicas.
+This is equal to the replica batch size multiplied by the number of replicas.

 - Global exchange